rankutah/blog/sites/rank-utah/posts/does-google-analytics-slow-down-website.md

 ---
-title: Does Google Analytics Slow Down Your Website?
+title: Free Script to Delay Load Google Analytics to Prevent it from Slowing Down Your Website
 date: 2025-07-28
 is_published: Published
 tags: